SODEISHA: Connected to Australia

 URANISHI Kenji, Pleated bowl 2009, 12.2 × 20.0cm porcelain with inlaid slip and celadon glaze, Newcastle Art Gallery collection

-The 2018 round of applications for the Dobell Exhibition Grant has been assessed and we are pleased to announce that Lismore Regional Gallery has been selected for their exhibition From Here to There: Australian art and walking.
+This year’s round of applications for the Dobell Exhibition Grant have recently been assessed and we are very pleased to announce Newcastle Art Gallery as the recipient of the $40,000 grant for their exhibition SODEISHA: Connected to Australia.

 The Dobell Exhibition Grant, supported by the Sir William Dobell Art Foundation, offers $40,000 in funding to one regional NSW gallery per annum.
 The program aims to support high-quality exhibitions that speak to a broad audience across NSW.
 To assist in expanding appreciation for the visual arts, these exhibitions should be supported by innovative public and education programs that creatively engage both artists and the community.

 The Foundation was formed in 1971 from the artist’s bequest with instructions that “a Foundation be established for the benefit and promotion of art in NSW."